About Birding Ecotours

 Quality of Service Offered

 All the guides we use are absolutely top class, with brilliant birding and people skills.
 And our office team is efficient and incredibly enthusiastic, leaving those who approach us in no doubt that we truly enjoy helping you (with either a set date or a custom tour).
 We do not make it our aim to offer the lowest prices, since quality is paramount to us.
-However, many of our tours are competitively priced even though we also have some of the smallest minimum and maximum group sizes in the market.
+However, in general, most of our tours are competitively priced even though we also have some of the smallest minimum and maximum group sizes in the market.
 Our answer to the Frequently asked Question on our home page, “What is one of our typical birding tours like?” explains our focus pretty well, and how we differ from other birding tour companies.

 We are spectacularly passionate about doing our utmost to help conserve birds – and of course the natural environment as a whole.
 Our business plan states that we have to donate a minimum of 10 % of net profit before owner’s salary, to bird conservation and local communities.
 We exceed this minimum amount every year (sometimes it can even be doubled).
 It’s largely about people, though; without helping people, especially all those in the eco-tourism industry, bird conservation can’t happen, as explained in our article here.
 Here is a summary of where some of our donations have gone in the last few years (updated 15 August 2023), please note that the first item shown is over and above our 10 % profits to conservation policy:

-- African Bird Club Gold Sponsorship – US$1000 per year (at the current exchange rate) – the money goes directly to bird conservation projects all over Africa. https://www.africanbirdclub.org/
+- African Bird Club Gold Sponsorship – $1,000 per year (at the current exchange rate) – the money goes directly to bird conservation projects all over Africa.

 - African Bird Club conservation tour to Zimbabwe and Mozambique – 10 % of the tour price was donated directly to the club for conservation projects.

-- Neotropical Bird Club sponsorship – the money goes directly to bird conservation projects all over South America and the rest of the neotropics. https://www.neotropicalbirdclub.org/
+- Neotropical Bird Club sponsorship – $550 per year – the money goes directly to bird conservation projects all over South America and the rest of the neotropics.

 - Neotropical Bird Club conservation tour to Costa Rica – 10 % of the tour price was donated directly to the club for conservation projects.

-- Oriental Bird Club sponsorship – the money goes directly to bird conservation projects in Asia. https://orientalbirdclub.org/
+- Oriental Bird Club sponsorship – $1250 per year – the money goes directly to bird conservation projects in Asia.

 - Oriental Bird Club conservation tour to Bhutan – 10 % of the profits donated directly to the club for conservation projects.

-- US$1200 x 2 = US$2400 donated to Yilma Abebe, one of Ethiopia’s foremost ornithologists and conservationists, for courses in which he trains/educates 10-12 youngsters about conservation and birds (the latest one is about to be run in 2018).
+- $1,200 x 2 = US$2,400 donated to Yilma Abebe, one of Ethiopia’s foremost ornithologists and conservationists, for courses in which he trains/educates 10-12 youngsters about conservation and birds (the latest one is about to be run in 2018).

-- US$1475 donated to our local guide in Ethiopia so that his mother could get a life-changing hearing aid.
+- $1,475 donated to our local guide in Ethiopia so that his mother could get a life-changing hearing aid.
 Apparently, it is helping her a lot.

-- About US$700 per year (pound equivalent) donated to “Birding for All” (previously “Disabled Birders’ Association). http://www.birdingforall.com/
+- About $700 per year (pound equivalent) donated to “Birding for All” (previously “Disabled Birders’ Association).

 - $800 – 5,000 per year until the Covid pandemic, we may resume this soon though, to cover costs and direct Birding Ecotours donations at the Champions of the Flyway Bird Race for conservation (in which proceeds go directly to bird conservation projects that help protect birds trying to migrate between Africa and Eurasia) – our friends/clients then donate much more than this (these amounts basically just get our team there to Israel for the race and include some donations to conservation directly from us).
-Donations from clients/friends in fact actually allowed us to win the “Guardians of the Flyway” prize in 2017 for raising more conservation money than any other team that year (in 2018 we won the actual Champions of the Flyway prize for seeing more birds than any other team, and each year our team is almost at the top of the fundraising, if not right at the top (as was the case for 2017). http://www.champions-of-the-flyway.com/
+Donations from clients/friends in fact actually allowed us to win the “Guardians of the Flyway” prize in 2017 for raising more conservation money than any other team that year (in 2018 we won the actual Champions of the Flyway prize for seeing more birds than any other team, and each year our team is almost at the top of the fundraising, if not right at the top (as was the case for 2017).

-- About US$6000 to cover flights, accommodation, etc., for the World Series of Birding in 2018.
-Our fundraising efforts resulted in the raising of $1300 through generous donations from friends/clients, which all went directly to Birdlife Zimbabwe for Blue Swallow conservation
+- About $6,000 to cover flights, accommodation, etc., for the World Series of Birding in 2018.
+Our fundraising efforts resulted in the raising of $1,300 through generous donations from friends/clients, which all went directly to Birdlife Zimbabwe for Blue Swallow conservation

-- We donate US$350 per year to a children’s home for orphans in South Africa (uMephi). http://ubuntuhouse.co.za/
+- We donate $350 per year to a children’s home (Ubuntu House) for orphans in South Africa (uMephi).

-- We donate about $200 (depending on the exchange rate) per year to the Society for Prevention of Cruelty to Animals (SPCA), Randburg, Johannesburg, South Africa branch. http://www.spca-rbg.org.za/
+- We used to donate about $200 (depending on the exchange rate) per year to the Society for Prevention of Cruelty to Animals (SPCA), Randburg, Johannesburg, South Africa branch and plan to resume similar soon.

-- We sponsored Michael Blose to attend the Pan African Ornithological Conference in Cape Town (about US$800).
+- We sponsored Michael Blose to attend the Pan African Ornithological Conference in Cape Town (about $800).